 As can be seen from our online waste services shop – the cost for a commingled service can be considerably lower than a collection of a general waste bin of the same size.
-For example, in Sydney metro (in Jan 2018)- a 1100 General Waste bin collection (once per week) costs $41.00 (for a restaurant).
-In comparison an 1100 Commingled bin at the same location and frequency would cost only $31.20.
+For example, in the Sydney metro, an 1100 General Waste bin collection (once per week) costs $49.32 (for a restaurant).
+In comparison, an 1100-litre Commingled bin at the same location and frequency would cost only $34.76.
 This difference offers room for significant cost savings for your business.

 Colours and branding of Commingled bin

 In Australia, commingled recycling bins are coloured yellow:

 The colour scheme ensures staff are always clear about which bin to use for which waste stream.

 You can get instant access to free downloadable garbage bin stickers here to boost your recycling performance.

 The easiest way to compare prices and book your commingled recycling program (also commonly spelled co-mingled) service is through our online model.
 You can access our services and compare prices for metro regions including Canberra, Sydney, Wollongong, Melbourne and Perth.

 We will be doing an article shortly on the importance of recycling in Wollongong – reflecting the very expensive waste disposal costs there.
 Waste services Wollongong has the highest waste disposal costs in Australia.